Mercy and Assistance

 Pastoral Counseling

 Pastor Ed regularly meets with members seeking biblical counsel regarding personal or family matters.
 He may also meet with non-members as time permits.
 A counseling meeting typically lasts no more than an hour and may include a brief service of confession and absolution for those seeking assurance of God's forgiveness.
 Pastor also requires four sessions of marriage counseling before leading a marriage service.
-During the counseling, pastor explains biblical teachings about married and family life.
+During the counseling, pastor explains biblical teachings about marriage and family life.

 Principles